Heaven (Nina Girado song): Remix version

+Live performances

-Live performancesHeaven was the first album of Nina as a debut artist, making her unfamiliar to everyone at that time.
+Heaven was the first album of Nina as a debut artist, making her unfamiliar to everyone at that time.
 To gain fans and promote her album, she has done concert performances, bar gigs and TV appearances.
 In 2002, she was featured in an episode of MYX Live!, hosted by Rico Blanco, where she performed a few songs from the album.
 She also sang her own versions of "Through the Fire", "It Might Be You", and Mariah Carey's "Never Too Far" and "Through the Rain".
 In 2003, she had a back-to-back major concert with Kyla entitled Cold War at Ratsky Morato.
 The concert began when rivalry sparked between the two artists, and its production was full of showdowns and face-offs.
 Their rivalry was so strong, it was even compared to that of Nora Aunor and Vilma Santos.
 She has also performed Heaven singles on MTV Live and on the first ever MYX Mo!.